Coverage Axis++: Efficient Inner Point Selection for 3D Shape Skeletonization: More Discussions

 \subsection{Running Time Analysis}

 The overall complexity of Algorithm \ref{heuristic} is $O(|S|\cdot|P|\cdot |V|)$.
-Next, we validate the complexity using different set sizes $|P|$, $|S|$ and $|V|$ on the running time of our method.
+Next, we validate the practical running time complexity of our method using different set sizes $|P|$, $|S|$, and $|V|$.
 As shown in Fig.~\ref{fig:time_ablation}, Coverage Axis++ has polynomial complexity relationships among various variables, maintaining overall low computational costs.